Jungraufirn

 A collage of plankton images from our underwater camera

 Community detection consists of extracting the affinity between agents of a system, which is extracted from quantities such as the frequency of interactions.
 When analyzing datasets, however, the absence of a connection between agents might not be due to a lack of affinity, but rather to the fact that these agents never met.
-For example, Sandra and Paul would like each other a lot, if they only met.
+For example, Alex and Sam would like each other a lot, if they only met.
 We introduce exposure into community detection, as an additional mechanism to explain the lack of links among agents.